 When you’re hired into an organization, you join a team, begin working for a particular manager, and become part of a company culture without fully knowing in advance what you’ve signed up for.
 Will you like the company, the office, your manager, your colleagues, and (if you’re a manager) your team?
 Will the culture be a good fit for you, and will it be aligned with your values?
 As time continues, some of those unknowns become known, and you’ll develop an ability to influence at least some of your environment, but other changes – like a new manager or the departure of a close work friend – introduce new unknowns.
 All of this uncertainty is at least somewhat stressful for most people.
 It’s part of what makes work, well, “work.”
 And while you should never expect to like “everything” about your work environment, it certainly helps to like enough about it.
-As for the rest, the key is to learn to accept as much as possible.
+As for the rest, the key is to practice acceptance in the workplace.

 Note that there will always be people whom you struggle to understand, who think differently – or maybe even REALLY differently – than you do, or whose approach to work is different from your own.
 It’s easy in such situations to fall into a habit of being bothered by such people, judging them, or categorizing them as “lazy,” “weird,” “difficult,” or worse.

 Nonetheless, learning to accept these people for who they are and how they work can be incredibly powerful.
 Doing so will invariably strengthen your workplace relationships – even if you still don’t want to go out for drinks with absolutely everyone – and often will help you stay better centered at work yourself.
 It can contribute positively to the mental health of your colleagues, since they feel more accepted, and to your own as well.